 The government is using a computer algorithm to identify overpayments, or ‘debt’, by matching fortnightly Centrelink reporting periods to annual income from the Australian Taxation Office and looking for discrepancies.
-They aim to recoup $4 billion over the next four years, $300K this year alone, and without that money their budget starts to look a bit shakey.

 ~ But how can they match fortnightly reported earning to an annual amount?